-To reduce the consumption and emission of polluting exhaust gases, the engine and the exhaust gas filtration systems should reach the optimum operating temperature.
+To reduce the consumption and emission of polluting gases, the engine and the exhaust filtration systems should reach the optimum service temperature.

 With the engine cold, fuel consumption is proportionally higher.
-The engine does not warm up and fuel consumption does not normalise until having driven approximately four kilometres (2.5 miles).
+The engine does not warm up and fuel consumption does not normalise until having driven approximately four kilometres.
 This is why we recommend avoiding short trips whenever possible.